Andoni Zubiaurre: Club career

 Promoted to the reserves in Segunda División B for the 2017–18 season, Zubiaurre renewed his contract until 2021 on 13 June 2018.
 On 29 August of the following year, he further extended his link until 2022.

-On 1 October 2020, Zubiaurre was loaned to Cultural y Deportiva Leonesa for the campaign.
-Upon returning, he was assigned back to the B-team, now in Segunda División, and made his professional debut on 14 August 2021 by starting in a 1–0 home win over CD Leganés.
+Upon returning from his loan with Cultural Leonesa, he was assigned back to the B-team, now in Segunda División, and made his professional debut on 14 August 2021 by starting in a 1–0 home win over CD Leganés.

+Definitely promoted to the main squad for the 2022–23 season, Zubiaurre made his first team debut on 13 November 2022, starting in a 4–1 away routing of CD Cazalegas, for the campaign's Copa del Rey.